Recruitment now closed

 Still Interested in this post?
 Here is how you can get involved:

-- Copies of your Sea Survival and Medical certificates must be provided before deployment
+Applicants accepted for training will need to provide copies of relevant qualifications upon request.
+Copies of your Sea Survival and Medical certificates must be provided before deployment

 All applications should be submitted electronically.
 Please note that incomplete applications will not be considered.